 Culture - esophageal

 A sample of tissue from your esophagus is needed.
-For information on how this is done, see esophagogastroduodenoscopy (EGD)
+The sample is taken during a procedure called esophagogastroduodenoscopy (EGD)

-Other tests may be done to determine what medication can best treat the organism.
+Other tests may be done to determine what medicine can best treat the organism.

-Your doctor may order this test if you have signs or symptoms of an esophageal infection or disease, or if an ongoing infection does not respond to treatment.
+Your doctor may order this test if you have signs or symptoms of an esophageal infection or disease.
+You may also have the test if an ongoing infection does not get better with treatment.

-A normal result means that no microorganisms were seen on the laboratory dish.
+A normal result means that no germs grew in the laboratory dish.

 Normal value ranges may vary slightly among different laboratories.
 Talk to your doctor about the meaning of your specific test results.

 An abnormal result means germs grew in the laboratory dish.
 This is a sign of an infection of the esophagus, which may be due to bacteria, virus, or fungus.

 Risks are related to the EGD procedure.
 Your health care provider can explain these risks.